-This pistol was
+This pistol is stocked in

 American walnut and has sterling silver mounts.
 The

 sideplate is copied from one that was in brass and dug